Women's Adventure Travels

 Size and Vibe: Significantly smaller than the previously noted parks, Zion National Park only spans about 229.1 square miles.
 The park occupies the high portion of the Colorado Plateau, surrounded by colorful deep canyons, cliffs, and freestanding arches.

-There are 291 bird species, 37 reptile and amphibian species, and 8 fish species that live in Zion National Park.
+There are 291 bird species, 37 reptiles and amphibian species, and eight fish species in Zion National Park.
 The mountain lion, ringtail cat, peregrine falcon, western rattlesnake, and desert tortoise are just a few of these species.

-Best time of year to go – Fall is the best season to visit Zion; asarethreee shuttle busses are running, there is less traffic, and no spring runoff.
+Best time of year to go – Fall is the best season to visit Zion; three shuttle busses are running, less traffic, and there is no spring runoff.
 While spring brings milder temperatures similar to fall, the spring runoff makes hiking more difficult.
 There isn't necessarily a bad time to visit Zion, but fall is your best option.

 How many people per year – 4.49 million (2019)